TL;DR — Quick Answer

 I’ve been there.
-Staring at a screen, feeling like my world had ended while theirs just kept spinning.
-But I’ve learned something crucial over the years: the louder the performance of happiness, the deeper the private pain often is.
+I know that feeling of staring at a screen while your world has ended and theirs just keeps spinning.
+But here’s what I’ve learned after years of working through my own wreckage and helping others do the same: the louder the performance of happiness, the deeper the private pain often is.

 This guide is your decoder ring.
-We’re going to pull back the curtain on the performance and look at the 15 subtle signs that your ex is actually miserable without you.
-More importantly, we’ll explore the psychology of *why* they act this way and what you should (and shouldn’t) do about it.
+We’re going to pull back the curtain on the performance and look at the 15 subtle signs that your ex is actually miserable without you — and more importantly, the psychology of why they act this way and what you should (and shouldn’t) do about it.

 15 Subtle Signs Your Ex Is Miserable (Even If They’re Pretending)